 Good together.®

-Analysis and report preparation by:
+Analysis and report INFORMING >>>

 Special thanks to:

-UJA-Federation of New York cares for Jews everywhere and for New Yorkers of all background, connects people to their Jewish communities, and responds

-This case study is part of a larger report titled Seeds of Opportunity: A National Study on Immersive Jewish Outdoor, Food, and Environmental Education.
-The Morningstar Foundation, Rose Community Foundation, Schusterman Family Foundations, and UJA-Federation of New York.
+of all background, connects people to their Jewish communities, and responds This case study is part of a larger report titled Seeds of Opportunity: A National The Morningstar Foundation, Rose Community Foundation, Schusterman Family Foundations, and UJA-Federation of New York.
 Published March 2014.